Why is Glendon a smart choice for you?

 Glendon entrepreneuriat et innovation à l’international, or GENIAL, is a bilingual training program with online resources, workshops, conferences, business model competitions, an incubation program and other opportunities.

 Glendon offers three times more international exchanges than the national average and more than 300 international partnerships that reflect our own diversity.
+We also offer courses in France, the Netherlands, Peru, Cuba, Brazil, Mexico, Spain, Costa Rica, the United States and at our EcoCampus in Costa Rica, that are often available in the Summer.
 Prepare for a global career through international exchanges, global internships, or internationally focused courses.

 Programs, Certificates & Graduate Studies